 market scanning and adopts new business plans accordingly.

-8.2 The details of other subsidiary companies are as under:
+8.2 The details of subsidiary companies engaged in business other than

-8.2.1 NTPC Electric Supply Company Limited, a wholly owned
+8.2.1 NTPC Electric Supply Company Limited (NESCL), a wholly owned

-subsidiary

-of NTPC was incorporated to foray into the business of distribution and
+subsidiary was incorporated to foray into the business of distribution

 power sector.
-The Company is implementing Rajiv Gandhi Gramin
+The Company was implementing Rajiv Gandhi Gramin

-Vidyutikaran Yojna projects on turnkey basis and undertakes turnkey execution of sub-stations for utilities and also takes up project
+Vidyutikaran Yojna (RGGVY) projects on turnkey basis and undertaken

+turnkey execution of sub-stations for utilities and project management

-namely KINESCO Power and Utilities Private Limited, formed with KINFRA.
+Joint Venture Company namely KINESCO Power and Utilities Private

 8.2.2 NTPC Vidyut Vyapar Nigam Limited (NVVN), a wholly owned